ShlokP06/CNNs/readme.md

-# Cynaptics Club Induction

-A series of tasks undertaken to enter the Cynaptics Club of Indian Institute of Technology, Indore in the session 2024-25.

----
+# Neural Networks
+A couple of scripts targeted at basic implementation of Neural Networks for real life usage.

 ## Table of Contents